 If you have the domainlist open for more than one hour during the live auction, the live auction will be automatically finished.
 This is also indicated by a message.
 If you would like to participate in the live auction again, you have to reload the domainlist.

-If you have placed at least one bid in an auction, your maximum bid will be displayed in blue below the current bid €10.
-If you are a bidder in an auction where the reserve price is not met, this will be displayed in orange €33 additionally.
+If you have placed at least one bid in an auction, your maximum bid is displayed with a blue background below the current bid €10.
+If you are a bidder in an auction where the minimum price has not yet been reached, it will also be displayed with an orange background €33.

 We differentiate between both of these bid types during the bidding process: